aristoteleo/dynamo_readthedocs/docs/source/notebooks/lap_tutorial/lap_tutorial.rst

 Run pairwise least action path among cell states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will compute LAP for all cell type transition pairs.
+This section will compute LAPs for all cell type transition pairs.
 The corresponding function in
 dynamo is ``dyn.pd.least_action``.
 This function takes ``adata``, start
 cells and end cells to compute least action path.
 As shown
 below, different basis can be used.
 Here we use PCA basis to compute LAP